Written by Margaret McHugh

 But Torres knew a passion for the great outdoors alone wasn’t enough to help her move up in the male-dominated golf turf management industry; she needed the education and credentials to back her up.
 Her desire to succeed led her to enroll in the Rutgers Professional Golf Turf Management School’s Two-Year Certificate Program.

 This intensive program involves two, full-time 10-week classroom sessions during the off-season, sandwiched around a 9-month paid golf course internship that minimizes the time students must live without a paycheck.
-The program is no-nonsense, teaching students all the essentials of turfgrass management, including weeds, trees, grass, soils, irrigation and golf course construction said Fran Koppell, senior program coordinator.
+The program is no-nonsense, teaching students all the essentials of turfgrass management, including weeds, trees, grass, soils, irrigation, and golf course construction said Fran Koppell, former senior program coordinator.
 It also introduces students to the fundamental leadership skills, like management, budgeting, and effective speaking, needed to help students rise through the ranks.

 Between 60 and 80 students graduate from the program each year.
 Rutgers uses its alumni network to help them land jobs and continues to assist them throughout their professional lives.
 The program draws students from just about every state and around the world.
 “For those already working in turf management, our program gives them a real boost.
 For newcomers, we give them a career,” Koppell said.

 For Torres, life on the golf course was not a foregone conclusion.
 She joined the Army right out of high school in 1992, and during her four-year tour she married and became a mother.
 The family relocated to Fort Dix in New Jersey in 2000 when her husband got a job in the state.